|

 location, size, timestamp, and version,

-plus some basic information about your Windows system configuration.
+plus additional information about your system configuration and selected

 obtained by clicking on the fox icon image.
 Clicking on the Montage

-icon image navigates a browser window to the
+icon image at the upper left navigates a browser window to the

 Montage home page on the World Wide Web, like the menu command Help,